lilianweng/lil-log/_posts/2019-01-31-generalized-language-models.md

 For QA tasks like SQuAD, we need to predict the text span in the given paragraph for an given question.
 BERT predicts two probability distributions of every token, being the start and the end of the text span.
 Only two new small matrices, $$\mathbf{W}_\text{s}$$ and $$\mathbf{W}_\text{e}$$, are newly learned during fine-tuning and $$\text{softmax}(\mathbf{h}^\text{(i)}_L \mathbf{W}_\text{s})$$ and $$\text{softmax}(\mathbf{h}^\text{(i)}_L \mathbf{W}_\text{s})$$ define the probability distributions.

-Overall the add-on parts for downstream task fine-tuning are very minimal - one or two weight matrices to convert the Transform hidden states to an interpretable format.
+Overall the add-on parts for end task fine-tuning are very minimal - one or two weight matrices to convert the Transform hidden states to an interpretable format.
 Check the paper for implementation details for other cases.

 ![BERT downstream tasks]({{ '/assets/images/BERT-downstream-tasks.png' | relative_url }})